Wakayama Weather in January

 Daylight Hours: 9 hours 56 minutes - 10 hours 30 minutes

-Average Sunshine Hours: around 6 hours
+Average Sunshine Hours: around 6 hours/day

 January Clothing Guidance in Wakayama

-Upper: It’s advisable to wear a sweater or fleece sweatshirt, topped with a medium down jacket or woolen overcoat.
+Upper: It’s advisable to wear a sweater or fleece sweatshirt, topped with a medium-weight down jacket or woolen overcoat.
 If you would like to wait for a sunset or sunrise by the sea, it’s better to bring along a down vest.

 Travel Advice & Tips